Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/manage_subscription_workflow.md

    * The subscription ID is removed from the application's Custom field.
    * The subscription status is set to **Unsubscribed**.

-{{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user unsubscribes an API until Amplify Central Web UI shows the subscription state of **Unsubscribed**.
+{{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user unsubscribes an API until Enterprise Marketplace WebUI shows the subscription state of **Unsubscribed**.
 This is because of the time it takes to discover the change on API Manager and send events back and forth between API Manager and Amplify.{{< /alert >}}

 ## Impact of subscription approval mode on subscription workflow